erichuang0771/PoseBox-Reid/Fusion/README.md

 1) Download models in ../Models folder

-  Detail: see README in ../Models fold* asderasdasd
+  * Detail: see README in ../Models folder

 2) Run the python script that rename all weights in two model and create a new two-stream network